ozzie-lam/rebyte-docs/agents/design-your-agent/actions/input.md

 - Input type
     - Select from predefined Datasets
-    - When connecting to Chat, the latest 10 history dialogues will be sent to the Agent as input information by default, formatted as follows
+    - When connecting to Chat, the latest 10 history dialogues will be sent to the Tool as input information by default, formatted as follows

     ```json
     {